 Importantly, these tests demonstrated that just by increasing the user participants from 5 to 10, the number of usability problems found and the confidence in the data increased as well:

 “Groups of 10 found 95% of the problems.
 Groups of 5 found as few as 55% of the problems, whereas no group of 20 found fewer than 95%.”

 By adopting the 5-user rule as standard, harder-to-find problems may be missed simply by chance.
 Anyone conducting usability testing and blindly following the Nielsen formula may think that they uncovered 85% of all usability problems—whereas this percentage may actually be lower.

-Five users can be a good starting point—and can sometimes be enough to provide valuable insights—but it shouldn't be thought of as 'one size fits all' number that applies to every test, every time.
+Five users can be a good starting point—and can sometimes be enough to provide valuable insights—but it shouldn't be thought of as a 'one size fits all' number that applies to every user test, every single time.